#1 of 23 Places to Visit in Tirunelveli

 #9 of 23 Places to Visit in Tirunelveli

-At a distance of 4 km from Papanasam and 51 km from Tirunelveli, Papanasam Falls, also known as Agasthiyar Falls is a stunning waterfall located near the town of Papanasam in Tirunelveli district of Tamilnadu.
-Located in the Western Ghats, Papanasam Falls is a prominent tourist destination in Tamil Nadu and is usually frequented by devotees of the Papanasanathar Temple.
+At a distance of 4 km from Papanasam and 51 km from Tirunelveli, Papanasam Falls, also known as Agasthiyar Falls is a stunning waterfall located near the town of Papanasam in the Tirunelveli district of Tamilnadu.
+Located in the Western Ghats, Papanasam Falls is a prominent waterfalls in Tamilnadu, and among the most popular Tirunelveli tourist places.

 Formed over Thamirabarani River, Papanasam Falls drop down from a height of 120 m.
 The river Thamirabarani, which flows from the Western Ghats of the Podhigai Hills, reaches the plains at Papanasam.
 This is highly revered by the locals both for their immense beauty and religious significance.
 Papanasam means absolution of sins and it is an important pilgrim center where people take bath in the sacred water to relieve themselves from sins.